 Meta packages are RPM/Deb/Conda packages which contain no (or few) files but have multiple dependencies.
 They are used to install many CUDA packages when you may not know the details of the packages you want.
-Table 4 lists the meta packages.
+The following table lists the meta packages.

-Table 1: Table 4.
-Meta Packages Available for CUDA 12.3
+Table 5: Meta Packages Available for CUDA 12.4

-Meta Pack- age Purpose cuda Installs all CUDA Toolkit and Driver packages.
-Handles upgrading to the next version of the cuda package when it's released. cuda-12-3 Installs all CUDA Toolkit and Driver packages.
-Remains at version 12.3 until an additional version of CUDA is installed. cuda- toolkit-12-3 Installs all CUDA Toolkit packages required to develop CUDA applications.
-Does not include the driver. cuda- toolkit-12 Installs all CUDA Toolkit packages required to develop applications.
+Meta Package Purpose cuda Installs all CUDA Toolkit and Driver packages.
+Handles upgrading to the next version of the cuda package when it's released. cuda-12-5 Installs all CUDA Toolkit and Driver packages.
+Remains at version 12.5 until an additional version of CUDA is installed. cuda-toolkit-12-5 Installs all CUDA Toolkit packages required to develop CUDA applications.
+Does not include the driver. cuda-toolkit-15 Installs all CUDA Toolkit packages required to develop applications.
 Will not upgrade beyond the 12.x series toolkits.
-Does not include the driver. cuda- toolkit Installs all CUDA Toolkit packages required to develop applications.
+Does not include the driver. cuda-toolkit Installs all CUDA Toolkit packages required to develop applications.
 Handles upgrading to the next 12.x version of CUDA when it's released.
-Does not include the driver. cuda-tools- 12-3 Installs all CUDA command line and visual tools. cuda- runtime- 12-3 Installs all CUDA Toolkit packages required to run CUDA applications, as well as the Driver packages. cuda- compiler- 12-3 Installs all CUDA compiler packages. cuda- libraries- 12-3 Installs all runtime CUDA Library packages. cuda- libraries- dev-12-3 Installs all development CUDA Library packages. cuda- drivers Installs all Driver packages.
-Handles upgrading to the next version of the Driver packages when they're released.
+Does not include the driver. cuda-tools-12-5 Installs all CUDA command line and visual tools. cuda-runtime-12- 5 Installs all CUDA Toolkit packages required to run CUDA applications, as well as the Driver packages. cuda-compiler-12- 5 Installs all CUDA compiler packages. cuda-libraries-12- 5 Installs all runtime CUDA Library packages. cuda-libraries- dev-12-5 Installs all development CUDA Library packages. cuda-drivers Installs all NVIDIA Driver packages with proprietary kernel modules.
+Handles upgrading to the next version of the Driver packages when they're released. cuda-drivers-555 Installs all NVIDIA Driver packages with proprietary kernel modules.
+Will not upgrade beyond the 555 branch drivers.